-- West Lathrop Specific Plan Describes land use, circulation, infrastructure, implementation and standards for both the River Islands and Mossdale Village planning areas. - 2.
-River Islands at Lathrop Urban Design Concept (UDC) detailed urban design guidelines and land use development standards for the 4,800 acre planned Community - 3.
-River Islands Vesting Tentative Map Defines lotting patterns, descriptions, major roads, grade elevations and conceptual utility layouts for Phase 1 of River Islands (Tract 3694 1,793 acres). - 4.
-Neighborhood Design Plan (NDP) for the Community at South River Bend detailed material and plant selections, landscape concepts, layout and design intent for entry roads, Vega Park, Sunset Park, Pocket Parks and In-Tract landscape improvements. - 4.
-Neighborhood Design Plan (NDP) for River Islands, Phase 1B (Lakeside East Stage 2A).
+- West Lathrop Specific Plan Describes land use, circulation, infrastructure, implementation and standards for both the River Islands and Mossdale Village planning areas. - River Islands at Lathrop Urban Design Concept (UDC) - detailed urban design guidelines and land use development standards for the 4,800 acre planned Community - River Islands Vesting Tentative Map Defines lotting patterns, descriptions, major roads, grade elevations and conceptual utility layouts for Phase 1 of River Islands (Tract 3694 1,793 acres). - 4.
+Neighborhood Design Plan (NDP) for the Community at South River Bend detailed material and plant selections, landscape concepts, layout and design intent for entry roads, Vega Park, Sunset Park, Pocket Parks and In-Tract landscape improvements. - Neighborhood Design Plan (NDP) for River Islands, Phase 1B (Lakeside East District Stage 2A, Lakeside West District Stage 2B). - 5.
+Stage 2B Preliminary Development Plan (PDP)

 This NDP is intended to be consistent with the themes and concepts of the River Islands Development as previously defined and shall conform with the City of Lathrop's General Plan, Subdivision Code and Zoning Code.
-For purposes of this document, the term NDP shall mean Neighborhood Development Plan and/or Neighborhood Design Plan.
+Images may differ, however, concept shall be consistent with themes and intent.
+For purposes of this document, the term NDP shall mean Neighborhood Development Plan and/or Neighborhood Design Plan, which can be used interchangeably and share the same meaning under the adopted WLSP and UDC.